pedsmoreira/casex-template/README.md

 ## Introduction

-Casex Template is a simple template engine that applies the casex pattern to all occurances in a template.
+`casex-template` is a simple template engine that applies the [casex](https://github.com/pedsmoreira/casex) pattern to all occurrences in a template.

 Often creating templates feels tedious and time consuming, I wanted to create an engine that lets someone pretty much copy an example file, replace a few words and you should be good to go.

 ## Install